chadgeary/cloudoffice/scw/README.md

 sudo chmod +x /usr/local/bin/scw

 # Generate an API key @ https://console.scaleway.com/project/credentials
+# Save the access key and secret key, they're used in the next step and further down under Deploy section.

 # Add key to scw when prompted
 scw init